dfb159/vscode-factorio-lua-api-autocomplete/README.md

 ## Update data

-Run the scrapper to pull the latest data from the Factorio API documentation: `npx ts-node scraper/index.ts`
+Run the scrapper to pull the latest data from the Factorio API documentation: `npx ts-node scraper/index.ts` or `npm run scrape`

 ## Todo